- Get relief with a well-regarded TAP mouthguard

 If necessary, we’ll help you obtain a formal sleep apnea diagnosis from a medical doctor and will work with the doctor to coordinate your treatment.
 If it seems you have a more severe form of obstructive sleep apnea, we’ll refer you to local sleep expert Dr. Katherine Phillips.

-If you think you have sleep apnea in The Woodlands, call Smiles by Burgess at 281-720-3163.
-Or schedule an appointment using our online form.
+If you think you have sleep apnea in The Woodlands, call Smiles by Dr. Chai at 281-367-5900.
+You can also request an appointment online.